Choosing the Right Service and how Online Access works

 Will I be able to see a GP?

 One of our central aims is to prioritise continuity of care.
 If you have a long-term problem or need routine follow-up with a specific clinician, your query will be reviewed by the team and actioned according to clinical need.
-Another strength of this new approach is that we have oversight of all daily requests for appointments, and this will help make sure your appointment is with an appropriately qualified health professional.
+Another strength of this approach is that we have oversight of all daily requests for appointments, and this will help make sure your appointment is with an appropriately qualified health professional.
 This may not be a GP.
-We are lucky enough to have a broad multi-disciplinary team including practice nurses, health care assistants, musculoskeletal practitioners, physicians’ associates, advance nurse practitioners, social prescribing link workers and clinical pharmacists working at the practice.
+We are lucky enough to have a broad multi-disciplinary team including advanced practitioners, practice nurses, health care assistants, musculoskeletal practitioners, advanced nurse practitioners, social prescribing link workers and clinical pharmacists working at the practice.

 Why did we decide to introduce Klinik?